 - Routine eye examinations for people between the ages of 20 and 65.

 - Glasses and contact lenses.

-- Necessary emergency medical treatment obtained outside of Canada (e.g. while traveling) is only covered on a very limited basis; it is highly recommended to have travel insurance protection if traveling outside of Canada.
+- Necessary emergency medical treatment obtained outside of Canada (e.g. while traveling) is only covered on a very limited basis (via the Out-of-Country Travellers Program); it is highly recommended to have travel insurance protection if traveling outside of Canada.
 Out of province ambulance costs are not covered.